Joey019/data-science-portfolio/project/project1.md

 Despite the APIs having data for all of North Carolina, my queries to the server focused on data solely for Mecklenburg County.
 This helped to narrow the number of records I pulled from the API and allow me to work with a more manageable dataset.

+Towards the end of the project, one of the ArcGIS API for the speed limit data became impossible to query from.
+Because I had previously retrieved and saved the data locally, I used the stored version of the dataset for the remainder of the analysis rather than making additional API requests.

 In addition to Mecklenburg County, I also queried road data from the surrounding counties in order to find roads that crossed the border between counties, and then cut them off so that only the part that was in Mecklenburg County was kept.
 I also ensured that only records for state-maintained roads, not including interstate roads, was kept within the dataset.

 Because the original geographic data used latitude and longitude coordinates, I projected the GeoDataFrames to EPSG:2264, a North Carolina projected coordinate system measured in feet.
 This allowed distances, 50-foot tolerances, and road lengths to be calculated using appropriate spatial units.

+There were no missing variables in any of the datasets.

 For the crash data, a small number of crashes classified by NCDOT as within Mecklenburg County had coordinates that fell slightly outside the Mecklenburg County boundary.
 To deal with this issue, I decided to keep any crashes that were within a 50 foot radius of the Mecklenburg County border, as I believed that those crashes were within the margin of error for the coordinates provided by the NCDOT dataset and the mapping abilities of the GeoPandas library.
 Anything farther than the 50 foot limit was removed from the dataset.